 *W. Buente, PhD (Graduate Chair)—information and communication technologies

-*R. Neo, PhD (Undergraduate Chair, Communication)—social media, political persuasion
+*R. Neo, PhD (Undergraduate Chair)—social media, political persuasion

 A. Auman, PhD—journalism, media ethics

 D. Lassner, PhD—telecommunication, public relations

 K. Kawamoto, PhD—digital media, health communication

 Degrees Offered: BA in communication, MA in communication, PhD in communication and information sciences (interdisciplinary), Graduate Certificate in Telecommunications Information Resource Management